99x/realtime-toastr/README.md

 [![Build Status](https://travis-ci.org/99xt/realtime-toastr.svg?branch=master)](https://travis-ci.org/99xt/realtime-toastr)

 realtime-toastr is a real time, non blocking, serverside notification service.
 This enables users to get notifications from the server without having to listen/poll the server, when they are available.
+## Usage

+## Contributor guidelines

+- Fork the repository.
+- Clone the forked repository.
+- Create your own branch.
+- Create tests and make sure tests pass on travis.
+- Usage section of Readme should be update for new features
+- Create a pull request with changes made.

 # Licence